 In Fauci, Bates could honor someone who was “intentionally addressing robust human challenges” through “engagement that linked academics to civic and community dimensions.”

 In doing so, Fauci became the scientist we know today.
-While respecting that “strict scientific principles…have to be adhered to in medicine,” he also recognized that “a humanistic touch is needed in dealing with people.
+While respecting that “strict scientific principles…have to be adhered to in medicine,” as he told The New Yorker, he also recognized that “a humanistic touch is needed in dealing with people.
 You have to combine social aspects, ethical aspects, personal aspects with cold, clean science.”